kranika/MazeLearner/README.md

 * To check the required modules for the project, run the following command on your project directory:

 `pip freeze > requirements.txt`

+* Install the required modules in the `requirements.txt` file bu running the following command:

+`pip install -r requirements.txt`

 * Run the project by typing the following command:

 `python main.py`